dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 title: "Preschool for All"
 permalink: /preschool-for-all/
 ---
-<h1>Current Priority</h1>

 After Measure DD's narrow loss at the ballot box in November 2022--largely because Big Biotech spent $500,000+ to stop us--Peninsula DSA is considering our next steps.
 South San Francisco preschool teachers, childcare providers, labor organizers, and Measure DD supporters are invited to contact our Steering Committee ([info@peninsuladsa.org](mailto:info@peninsuladsa.org)) to discuss the campaign and to share ideas re: future efforts to win Preschool for All SSF.

+<h1>Current Priority</h1>

+<h3>Attend the Community Forum on Child Care (South City)!</h3>

+**SMC Child Care Forum**
+_Tuesday, August 29, 6-7:30pm_
+Economic Advancement Center
+366 Grand Ave
+South San Francisco, CA 94080

+The [San Mateo County Commission on the Status of Women]([url](https://www.smcgov.org/csw)) is hosting a community forum on the affordable child care crisis.
+Measure DD (ECE 4 All SSF) campaign volunteers and supporters will show up to ask the Commission (and the Board of Supervisors) to fully fund high-quality preschool for all.
+Free dinner and child care available on site.

 <h1>Past Campaign</h1>